-Universe This is a one-semester introductory course in Astronomy that is general enough to be of interest to science and non-science majors with a proper background in mathematics.
+Universe This is an introductory course in astronomy general enough to be of interest to science and non-science majors with a proper background in mathematics.
 This course is complementary to ASTR 120-3.
-Topics include: the origins of stars and planetary systems; the sun; properties and structures of stars; stellar interiors; the evolution of stars; stellar remnants; white dwarfs; neutron stars; black holes, worm holes and warped spacetime; the Milky Way; the universe of galaxies; distance scales and indicators; active galaxies and quasars; cosmology: past, present, and future of the universe, "Is 'Anyone' Out There?".
+Topics include: the origins of stars and planetary systems; the Sun; properties and structures of stars; stellar interiors; the evolution of stars; stellar remnants; white dwarfs; neutron stars; black holes, warped spacetime; the Milky Way; the universe of galaxies; distance scales and indicators; active galaxies and quasars; and cosmology and astrobiology.
 ASTR 121 and ASTR 120 may be taken in either order.

-Prerequisites: Principles of Math 11 or Pre-calculus 11 or Foundations of Mathematics 11 Precluded: PHYS 121-3
+Prerequisites: Principles of Math 11 or Pre-calculus 11 or Foundations of Mathematics 11 or permission of the instructor

+Precluded: PHYS 121-3